ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 IPFS daemon has started, you can now publish with ipscend
 ```

-(If this fails, it means you alraedy had an `ipfs daemon` running, which is fine.)
+If this fails, it means you already had an `ipfs daemon` running, which is fine.

 Now we are really ready to publish the first version of your ipscend website.
 Simply run `ipscend publish`: